eddLai/Exoskeleton-Control-Note/documents/Simulation/Muscle Fatigue Analysis Using OpenSim Note.md

 - workload on each muscle along the motion
 	- muscle force generation phase
 		1. activation dynamics:
-		>calcium release, diffusion and uptake from the sarcoplasmic reticulum,
+		>"calcium release, diffusion and uptake from the sarcoplasmic reticulum",
 		>u is excitation
 		>
 		>$$assume:Ca^+ \propto activation$$